 4.1 Assumptions

 Normality: The Anderson-Darling tests show that our variables are not normally distributed, the results of these tests are shown in appendix 2a.
 To assess multivariate normality we use the globalized gvlma test, which tests multiple assumptions of linear regression in combination to eachother.
 Pena & Slate (2006) mention, assumptions are often interrelated with eachother, which makes the combined test powerful as it takes these interactions into account.
-The test result in appendix 4a show that similar to univariate normaty, the assumption of multivariate normality is violated.
-However, the central limit theorem states that for large samples with sample size over 30, these deviations from normality are not problematic (Brosamler, 1985) With our sample size of over 8,000, we can safely ignore the normality assumption and proceed further.
+The test result in appendix 4a, 4b and 4c show that similar to univariate normality, the assumption of multivariate normality is violated.
+However, the central limit theorem states that for large samples with sample size over 30, these deviations from normality are not problematic (Brosamler, 1985).
+With our sample size of over 8,000, we can safely ignore the normality assumption and proceed further.

-Multicollinearity: When interpreting the correlation table in appendix we see a few high correlations.
+Multicollinearity: When interpreting the correlation table in appendix 7 we see a few high correlations.
 Notably between our control variable Rating difference and our dependent outcomes, as well as correlation between Rating Difference and Importance Difference.
 Furthermore, there exists a correlation of 0.75 between occupancy rate and average attendance, which makes sense since these variables are closely related.
-We calculate the variance inflation factors for our model variables, the output of which is shown in appendixa and b.
+We calculate the variance inflation factors for our model variables, the output of which is shown in appendix 8a and 8b.
 A frequently used benchmark for VIF values is 10 (Vittinghof, Glidden, Shiboski and McCulloch , 2011).
 James, Witten, Hastie and Tibshirani(2013) on the other hand pose a value of VIF over 5 to be problematic.
 The highest VIF factor within our model is 3.09 , therefore we can safely assume that multicollinearity is not a problem within our model.

 Homoscedasticity: The assumption of homoscedasticity is important for the ability to interpret standard errors of our model.
 The gvlma test also tests for homoscedasticity within our sample, non-constant error variance test to test for homoscedasticity.
-As we from appendix 4a and 4b, for both our equations, the test statistic is insignificant( p = .95 and p = .94) and as such we conclude that the assumption of homoscedasticity is met in our model.
+As we observe from appendix 4a and 4b, for both our equations, the test statistic is insignificant( p = .95 and p = .94) and as such we conclude that the assumption of homoscedasticity is met in our model.

 We mean centered all our moderating variables to ease interpretation of the moderating effect on the relationship between crowd support and team performance, a step deemed necessary in moderation analysis.
 (Iacobucci, Schneider, Popovich & Bakamitsos, 2017).
 Additionally, since some of the moderating variables within our model are measured on different scales, we standardize them as well.